-Lhakpa Tenzing Sherpa was born in Thame, a village in the Everest region of Nepal, near the Chinese border.
-At the age of 3 months he and his mother were caught in an avalanche and Lhakpa was thrown from the basket on his mother’s back and came to rest under an ice ledge.
-After his mother found him unhurt she took him to the Lama to pray and give thanks and the Lama renamed him “Apa” which means much loved.
-Apa always wanted to be a doctor but his dreams were dashed when at the age of 12 his father died.
-Following his father’s death Apa had to take up the responsibilities of his family, consisting of his mother, two sisters and three young brothers.
-He dropped out of school and earned money working as a porter for mountaineering groups.
-His climbing career began in 1985, and he worked as a kitchen boy and porter for various groups but was not given the opportunity to reach the summit until 1990.
+Lhakpa Tenzing Sherpa was born in Thame, a village in the Everest region of Nepal near the Chinese border.
+At the age of 3 months, he and his mother were caught in an avalanche and Lhakpa was thrown from the basket on his mother’s back and came to rest under an ice ledge.
+After his mother found him unhurt, she took him to the Lama to pray and give thanks.
+It was at this point where Lhakpa was renamed “Apa” which means much loved.
+Apa always wanted to be a doctor, but his dreams were shattered when at the age of 12 his father died.
+Following his father’s death, Apa had to take up the responsibilities of his family, consisting of his mother, two sisters, and three younger brothers.
+He dropped out of school and started working as a porter for mountaineering groups.
+His climbing career began in 1985, when he worked as a kitchen boy and porter for various groups but was not given the opportunity to reach the summit until 1990.

 Apa first reached the summit of Mount Everest on his fourth attempt, on May 10, 1990, with a New Zealand team led by climber Rob Hall along with Peter Hillary, son of Sir Edmund Hillary.
-He then began his career as Sirdar, or chief Sherpa, for many high altitude expeditions.
-He has reached the summit every year between 1990 and 2011, bar 1996 and 2001; all but three times have been in May, and in 1992 he reached the summit twice.
-In 1996 Apa was scheduled to climb with Rob Hall and his team but Apa’s wife Yangjin convinced him to stay home to build their lodge.
+He then began his career as Sirdar, or chief Sherpa, for many high-altitude expeditions.
+He reached the summit every year between 1990 and 2011, bar 1996 and 2001.
+And in 1992, he reached the summit twice.
+In 1996, Apa was scheduled to climb with Rob Hall and his team, but Apa’s wife Yangjin convinced him to stay home to build their lodge.
 This turned out to be a fateful decision when sadly Rob Hall and his whole team perished in the climb.

-Apa in his May 2010 Trek says that climbing to Everest has become tough due to the melting of ice and rock surfaces.
-He sees visible changes on the Everest summit due to global warming.
+Apa in his May 2010 trek says that climbing Everest has become tough due to the melting of ice and rock surfaces.
+He sees visible changes on Everest’s summit due to global warming.

-Apa broke his own record by reaching the summit of Everest for the nineteenth time on May 21, 2009.
+Apa broke his own record by reaching the summit of Everest for the 19th time on May 21, 2009.
 He was a member of The Eco Everest Expedition, led by Bill Burke, whose purpose was to raise awareness about climate change.
-The team spent half an hour at the top of the mountain, unfurling a banner that said “Stop Climate Change”.
-The team brought down five tons of mountain trash that includes parts of a crashed helicopter, tin cans and climbing material.
-On this expedition, a friend and fellow Sherpa, Lhakpa Nuru, was swept away in an avalanche on May 7, 2009, and died.
+The team brought down five tons of mountain trash that included parts of a crashed helicopter, tin cans, and climbing material.
+On this expedition, a friend and fellow Sherpa, Lhakpa Nuru, was swept away in an avalanche on May 7, 2009.

-Apa again broke his own record by reaching the summit of Everest for the twenty-first time on May 11, 2011.
+Apa again broke his own record by reaching the summit of Everest for the 21st time on May 11, 2011.